 A 7500 watts generator allows you to empower almost all of your home appliances.

 Powering A Work Site With 7,500 watt generator

-Other common applications of a 7,500 watt generator are on the work sites, where there is the high demand of power.
+Other common applications of a 7,500-watt generator are on the worksites, where there is a high demand for power.

-Let us check few of the tools current ratings:
+Let us check a few of the tools current ratings:

-An example is a one-horse power air compressor and a table saw needs minimum 6,100 watts of surge capacity.
+An example is a one-horse power air compressor and a table saw needs a minimum of 6,100 watts of surge capacity.